 Camel trek in the Kana’im Valley

-And how would we manage in the desert without camels, which are Nature’s four-wheel drive?
-Choose a camel, climb onto the saddle, and upsy daisy!
+How would we manage in the desert without camels, nature’s four-wheel drive?
+Step into our ranch and meet our beautiful herd of female camels.
+Once you are acquainted with your new friend, climb onto the saddle, and upsy daisy!

-Camel riding is allowed from age five to age 67, and donkey riding from age of two, accompanied by an adult.
+Camel riding is permitted from ages five to age 67, and donkey riding from age of two, accompanied by an adult.